shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 From this angle, she could analyze its parts.
 It was shaped like a thick hind leg of a cat, but at the bottom, it had a steel plate that attached to the underside of the boot via springs and a piston.
 The underside of the plate held remnants of some kind of material that had since decayed.
 Straight gears and round gears worked in unison to let the boot slide forward and backward on the plate.
 A pulley system with a missing string could have potentially wound from a winch in the front, up the sides, and into a pull string at the lip of the boot.
 Two latches sealed the boot together, and widened the mouth of the boot when sprung open.
 The golden trim stretched from the circular lip of the boot, down the underside, and pulled up over the top for the toe protector.

 Ersie leaned on the counter and looked up at her prize through dreamy eyes.
-"How would I look in them?
+How would she look in them?
 Probably better than Lemilay would.
 She thought that they might be an heirloom.
 What powers might they possess?
 Water walking?
 Swift speed?
-Wall climbing?"
+Wall climbing?

 Ersie noticed a tension bolt on the heel.
 She focused in on it.
 It had gears on its head, that moved two gold-plated straight gears open or closed around the heel.
 She played with it, and noted that they indeed changed the size of the boot, to a limited degree.